Jamie Nares

-James "Jamie" Nares (born 1953 in London, England) is a British transgender woman artist living and working in New York City since 1974.
-Nares makes paintings and films (most notably the no wave film Rome 78); played guitar in the no wave groups James Chance and the Contortions and the Del-Byzanteens (the latter also including Jim Jarmusch); and was a founding member of Colab.
+Jamie Nares (formerly James Nares; born 1953 in London, England) is a British transgender woman artist living and working in New York City since 1974.
+Nares makes paintings and films (most notably the no wave film Rome '78), and played guitar in the no wave groups James Chance and the Contortions and the Del-Byzanteens (the latter also including Jim Jarmusch).

-Art education
+Early life and art education

 Nares attended the Chelsea Art School in London from 1972 to 1973.
 She later studied at the School of Visual Arts in New York from 1974 to 1976.

 Painting

 Nares is best known as a contemporary art painter.
 Her method involves repeated strokes that eventually create a precise representation.

 She is known for employing single but intricate gestural brush strokes in most of her works.
 Grace Glueck, New York Times art critic, described the effect of Nares's paintings as a combination of Japanese calligraphy and the 1960s cartoon works of Roy Lichtenstein.
+These techniques have been compared to those of the Action Painters as well as Abstract Expressionists.
 Her work is exhibited in various museums in the United States: such as the Museum of Modern Art in New York, the Albright-Knox Art Gallery in Buffalo, NY, and the Whitney Museum of American Art in New York.
 Some of her solo exhibitions include 1976: Films and Other Works at Paul Kasmin Gallery, in New York in 2012, and Mixed Use, Manhattan: Photography and Related Practices 1970s to the present in 2010 at the Museo Nacional Centro de Arte Reina Sofia in Madrid, Spain.

 Nares's other solo exhibitions include New Paintings in 2004 at the Hamiltons Gallery in London and the New Paintings and Chronophotographs exhibition in 2005 at the Goss Gallery in Dallas.
 Her works were also featured in the Painting and Sculpture exhibition at the Lehmann Maupin gallery in New York City in 2010.

 Rizzoli published a monograph dedicated to Nares's works in 2013.

 When speaking on her work, Nares once stated:

 I try to embody the nature and combine the forms—it's like one and one making three—to expose a metaphor of some kind.
 It's searching for metaphors, for likeness, like a breeding ground.
 It seems to me, that's how a language develops.
 Everything breeds through metaphors.